-The Data Controller (as required by the Data Protection Act) is the Cystic Fibrosis Trust.
-If you have any questions about the use of your data, if you want to make a complaint or if you want your information removed from the registry, please contact the UK CF Registry Lead at the Cystic Fibrosis Trust, 1 Aldgate, London, EC3N 1RE.
+The Data Controller is the Cystic Fibrosis Trust.
+If you have any questions about the use of your data, if you want to make a complaint or if you want your information removed from the registry, please contact the CF Registry Lead at the Cystic Fibrosis Trust, 1 Aldgate, London, EC3N 1RE.